radsungura/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 4. Ascript that prints the number of movies where the character “Wedge Antilles” is present
 5. A script that gets the contents of a webpage and stores it in a file
 6. A script that computes the number of tasks completed by user id
+7. A script that prints all characters of a Star Wars movie